wlchin/SampleExplorer/README.md

 The "seed" and "expand" parameters accepts either "transcriptome" or "semantic" as options.

+If transcriptome search is performed as the initial step, the count data from "representative transcriptomes" in the transcriptome vector store is used to search for enriched samples, using ssGSEA (single sample gene set enrichment analysis) to rank the most relevant samples.
+In semantic search, BioRAG retrieves the most semantically similar studies to the text query, using cosine distance as the metric.

 1. Example 1 - perform semantic search, followed by transcriptome expansion.

     ```python